 Insomnia is the bane of modern society.
 Since the introduction of the electric light over one hundred years ago, nearly half of the world is lit up at night.
 Artificial light disturbs natural circadian rhythms.
 The pineal gland produces the sleep hormone — melatonin — only in the dark.
 Without adequate melatonin production, sleep is disturbed, hormones become imbalanced, and the ability to fight dis-ease is diminished.

 The pineal gland, located in the center of the brain, is associated with the crown chakra.
 Light energy affects pineal production of melatonin.
-Cells located in our skin called chromocytes carry light wave information to the pineal gland.
-At dawn, the daylight is a blue wave which stimulates chromocytes to turn off the pineal gland.
+Cells located in our skin called chromocytes carry lightwave information to the pineal gland.
+At dawn, the daylight is a blue wave that stimulates chromocytes to turn off the pineal gland.
 At dusk, the pink light of sunset blocks the blue rays and the pineal gland begins producing melatonin.

 Melatonin production peaks about three hours after dark and lasts eight to nine hours in adults, longer in children.
 At dawn, the drop of melatonin arouses the hypothalamus.
 Located deep in the brain at the level of the sixth chakra, the hypothalamus controls all vital body functions including temperature, weight, libido, hormones, stress response, the immune system and directs the cascade of amino acids that form neurotransmitters.
 The hypothalamus is truly the maestro of the body’s biochemical orchestra.